Shashwat-19/Car-Management-System/CODE_OF_CONDUCT.md

 ## Enforcement Responsibilities

-Project maintainers are responsible for defining and enforcing appropriate behavior within the **SmartCar-Care** project.
+Project maintainers are responsible for defining and enforcing appropriate behavior within the **Car-Management-System** project.
 They have the right to remove or edit any comments, commits, issues, or contributions that violate this Code of Conduct.

 Maintainers may also take corrective action, including warnings, temporary suspensions, or permanent bans, in response to violations.